 Why visit the Dolomites?

-Adventure and culinary-seeking travelers zero in on the Dolomites for a few reasons.
+Adventure- and culinary-seeking travelers flock to the Dolomites for several reasons.
 The first is access to nature, as many of the incredible views and experiences are easily reachable.
 Yes, there is strenuous climbing and hiking for those who want to summit legendary peaks, but there are also plenty of short hikes and cable car rides yielding big rewards.

 The second reason is that thanks to their remote setting—at a high altitude in the northeast of the country—the Dolomites feel a world away from the ordinary.
 This is evident with Ladin, an ancient language spoken widely in the area (Italian, Friulan, and German are the next most spoken languages).

 Alpine living has shaped the area’s history, culture, and cuisine.
-The Tyrolean culinary landscape is based on the land and reflects the region’s multicultural roots.
+The Tyrolean culinary landscape is rooted in the land and reflects the region’s multicultural heritage.
 Along with historic inns serving traditional Dolomites food, you’ll find several innovative Michelin-starred restaurants to try it all.

 Where are the Dolomites?

 The Dolomites are predominantly in South Tyrol, the northeastern Italian region east of Milan and north of the Veneto.
-They are directly north of Trentino in the northern Italian Alps and brush up against the Austrian border.
+They are directly north of Trentino in the northern Italian Alps and border Austria.
 The Dolomites run through the provinces of Belluno, Alto Adige (South Tyrol), and Trentino.

 The Dolomites are a UNESCO World Heritage Site, with a mountain range of 18 peaks and over 350,000 acres.
-The highest peaks here reach well over 10,000 feet, with Marmolada being the highest mountain.
+The highest peaks here reach well over 10,000 feet, with Marmolada being the highest mountain in the area.
 The landscape is vast and dense, with valleys, towns, and mountains.
 It’s the perfect playground for nature enthusiasts and thrill-seeking adventurers.

 How Do I Reach The Dolomites?